ArgonDesign/afiddle/README.md

 $ make
 ```

 Once built, the server can be run by executing *app.js*, either with `./app.js`, `node app.js` or `npm start`.
-The server operates on `localhost:8000`.
-We usually expose the server to the outside world using [ngrok](https://ngrok.com/).
+The port that the server serves on can be set with an optional argument. e.g. `npm start 8000`.
+The default is port 80.
+We usually run it using port 8000 and exposing the server to the outside world using [ngrok](https://ngrok.com/).
 The shell script `run.sh` can be used to start both ngrok and the server.

 The server uses a directory `runpen` to store user-entered code in files for the Alogic compiler to work on.
 There is also a directory `logs` for log files.
 The locations of these directories and the port that the server uses can be set by constants at the top of the apps.js file.